 Samuel Christopher Glass, Jr., was born in Washington, DC in 1960 and lived 63 years.
 He passed away in Las Vegas, Nevada in 2024.

-He was known as an actor and writer.
+This man was known as an actor and writer.
 This memorial website is reachable at Sam (dot) Glasshttps://sam.glass and also at Black Bear Voice (dot) com.

 He was also known by his professional name Christopher Chase and his pen name Don Normann.